 MIT Energy Initiative

-Dr. Francis O’Sullivan is Director of Research and Analysis at the MIT Energy Initiative, and a lecturer at the MIT Sloan School of Management.
-His research interests span a range of topics related to energy technologies, policy and economics.
-His current research is focused on unconventional oil and gas resources, the energy-water nexus, and solar energy.
-He has extensive expertise regarding the production dynamics and associated economics of North America’s shale plays.
-His work also includes the study of global gas market dynamics and the LNG trade, and he is actively studying the implications for international energy markets of emerging unconventional hydrocarbon resource plays, particularly those in China and Australia.
+Dr. Francis O’Sullivan is the Director of Research and Analysis for the MIT Energy Initiative, and is a Senior lecturer at the MIT Sloan School of Management.
+His work focuses on a range of topics related to energy markets, financing, technologies and regulation.
+His current research focuses on unconventional oil and gas resources, LNG markets, the energy-water nexus, solar energy and the integration of advanced storage in the power sector.

 Dr. O’Sullivan received his Ph.D., E.E., and S.M. degrees from the Massachusetts Institute of Technology, and his B.E. degree from the National University of Ireland, all in electrical engineering.

 Google's Project Sunroof: How it could help you save with solar power

 Google's new online service shows consumers how much energy they can save by turning to solar energy

 July 30, 2015

 MIT idea: Reward solar generation instead of installation